mrettl/conforce/doku/source/Example.rst

 The configurational stress :math:`\mytensor{C}` can be writen in a motion-based and a deformation-based formulation.
 Both are supported by this package.
 The energy density :math:`\phi` represents the sum of the plastic energy density :math:`\phi_\mathrm{pl}` and the strain energy density :math:`\phi_\mathrm{el}`.
-In the script which generates the numerical implementations for all supported element types, both the motion based and the deformation based formulation are generated.
+In the script which generates the numerical implementations for all supported element types, both the motion based and the deformation based formulations are generated.
 In the interface they can be selected by the parameter :func:`method`.

 :math:`\phi = \phi_\mathrm{pl} + \phi_\mathrm{el}`